You are here

 Is F&A assessed on sponsorship supporting a visiting scholar or student?

-What is the F&A rate for clinical trials?
+What is the F&A rate for industry-sponsored clinical trials?

-We do not have a separately negotiated rate agreement for clinical trials, but it is national practice to charge 26% Total Direct Costs for industry sponsored clinical trials.
-All other trials would use the institutional negotiated rate.
-A project will be considered a clinical trial if it meets either of the following definitions:
+We do not have a separately negotiated rate agreement for industry-sponsored clinical trials, but it is national practice to charge 26% Total Direct Costs (TDC) for industry-sponsored clinical trials.
+All other clinical trials would use the institutional negotiated rate as a Research project.

 What is the F&A rate for the use of the Campus Computing Cluster or the use of contracted cloud services?